cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-25-COVID10k-Africa.md

 another few weeks; alarmingly, these are largely synchronised continent-wide, and real burdens are certainly higher than reports.
 This calls for urgent action across Africa.

+*Note: this version includes a typo correction: replacing 0.38 with 0.58 dispersion for new cases.*